 I just watched the M*A*S*H series finale for the umpteenth time.
 This time I wonder how many people have watched it since the original 125 million viewers said goodbye.
 One hundred and twenty five million.
 The only thing that’s come close to that is the Super Bowl, and it still hasn’t been beat.

 There’s a lot of reasons so many folks watched the final episode.
 Many will point to the fact that in 1983, there just weren’t that many choices.
 HBO were three letters that meant nothing to most Americans.
 Cable TV was a dream.
 Heck, FOX wouldn’t be broadcasting over air for another three years.
 There just wasn’t anything else on, right?
+These days, there are plenty of different tv providers in my area and your area, giving viewers a level of choice that they’ve never had before.

 Nowadays, there is so much choice out there that deciding what to watch can often feel overwhelming!
 Thanks to directv packages and other TV and internet packages, there are so many channels to choose from.
 And who could forget all the fantastic streaming platforms out there?